DebianDog/MakeLive/README-Stretch.md

 - GUI and CLI version into one, added different options: -help (no option, will show help) -gui -cli, or e.g. -cli <config_file> (use config file), -conf (create standard config file 'stretchlive.conf')
 - The apt cache in /var/cache/apt will be kept (instead of downloading each time script is run)
 - Added field 'Desktop' to the gui (see more info when clicking Information button)
-- Creates 'build_setup.txt' in stretch folder containing how you configured the build
+- Creates 'build_setup.txt' in stretch folder containing how you configured the build and create 'build_setup.conf' (ready to use as config file)
 - Added checkboxes (GUI):
   ------ Remove some automatically installed packages
  (to keep ISO size more down)